divyachoudhary2809/Chaos/README.md

 (d) The 'response_model.py', 'abstract_response_model.py' or 'discreteresponsemodel.py' files contain the Ordinary differential equations (ODEs) for the oxidative and general stress response respectively.<br>
 (e) Finally, the 'main_file.py' or 'main_file_noisy.py' contains the code to run all 3 models together -- the growth rate model + the cell-cell interaction model + the stress response model.<br>

-Refer to 'Chaos in a bacterial stress response' Divya Choudhary, Kevin R Foster*, Stephan Uphoff* for more details about the models.<br>
+Refer to 'Chaos in a bacterial stress response' Divya Choudhary, Kevin R Foster*, Stephan Uphoff* for more details about the models and data collection + analysis of experimental data.<br>
 *=Corresponding authors

+(4) Experimental data analysis contains - <br>
+	&emsp;&emsp;&emsp;&emsp;(a) data_analysis.py<br>
+Here, <br>
+The data_analysis.py file contains code to encode for the following to produce the experimental data figures.
+The RAW experimental data files input to the code are uploaded on Oxford Research Archive (https://doi.org/10.5287/ora-b7dw9pmqd):<br>
+(a) Plot GrxA fluorescence expression traces for individual mother cells growing in microfluidic growth channels <br>
+(b) Mean elongation rate and PgrxA expression for cells at different positions in the growth trench  <br>
+(c) Mean PgrxA autocorrelation (DPgrxA ACF) for all mother cells and DPgrxA ACF for individual cells  <br>
+(d) Poincare plots and PgrxA expression traces for alive and dead cells  <br>
+(e) Interdivision time versus DPgrxA ACF peak time for individual cells <br>